sperelgut/sperelgut.github.io/README.md

-#Software Developer
+# Software Developer

 ## About Me

-  hello I am Sam Perelgut, A software devloper with a specialization in machine Learning.
-I am a relatively recent graduate of University Of California Irvine where I obtained my M.S. in computer science.
-Prior to that I attended Univeristy of California Davis where I double majored in computer science and cognitive science.
-I am currently working in game development at a new start up called NotHalfBadGames as a contract software Dev.
-My responsibilities consists of UI design, data analysis and processing, Demo creation, micro enviroment simulations, and software development.
+Hello, I am Sam Perelgut, a software developer with a specialization in machine learning.
+I am a relatively recent graduate of the University of California, Irvine, where I obtained my M.S. in computer science.
+Prior to that, I attended the University of California, Davis, where I double majored in computer science and cognitive science.
+I am currently working in game development at a new start-up called NotHalfBadGames as a contract software developer.
+My responsibilities consist of UI design, data analysis and processing, demo creation, microenvironment simulations, and software development.
 I am passionate about AI and its applications in a variety of fields.
-I belive it can be used to change the world and I would like to be part of that change
+I believe it can be used to change the world, and I would like to be part of that change.

 #### Technical Skills: Python, C/C++, Tensorflow/Keras, PyTorch, SQL, GDScript